 Maternal Physiology and Immunologic Adaptation to Pregnancy

 Pregnancy is a remarkable physiological and immunological process that requires the integration of multiple systems in the body.
 During pregnancy, the maternal body undergoes significant adaptations to support fetal growth and development, as well as to prevent rejection of the fetus by the maternal immune system.
-In this article, we will explore maternal physiology and immunological adaptation to pregnancy.

 Maternal Physiology and Immunologic Adaptation to Pregnancy